JihongOh/PC-netpharm-transcriptomics/DEG_analysis/README.md

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your email].
+For questions or issues, please open an issue on GitHub or contact [jihong421@hanmail.net].

 ## Acknowledgments